-Find out more MATHSHUBS Search primary mastery specialist programme online or contact your local Maths Hub: admin@londonsouthwestmathshub.co.uk Benefits - Your pupils will show a positive attitude towards maths and enjoy learning the subject - You will demonstrate deeper subject knowledge and greater understanding of the principles behind teaching for mastery - Your colleagues will begin to develop teaching for mastery approaches - Your school will develop policies and systems which support a teaching for mastery approach The programme is fully funded by the Maths Hubs Programme, so is free to participating schools.
+Find out more Search primary mastery specialist programme online or contact your local Maths Hub: in fo@lond on southwest math shub. co. uk Benefits - Your pupils will show a positive attitude towards maths and enjoy learning the subject - You will demonstrate deeper subject knowledge and greater understanding of the principles behind teaching for mastery - Your colleagues will begin to develop teaching for mastery approaches - Your school will develop policies and systems which support a teaching for mastery approach